 1. What should I expect at my office visit?

-Dr. Srinivasan will review your medical history and films.
-Upon review, a neurologic exam may be performed to determine your diagnosis.
-Based on examination and test results Dr. Srinivasan will make recommendations for treatment – not necessarily surgical but we will help coordinate conservative treatment such as injections.
+Our doctors will review your medical history and films.
+Upon review, an exam may be performed to determine your diagnosis.
+Based on examination and test results, we will make recommendations for treatment – not necessarily surgical but we will help coordinate conservative treatment such as injections.

 2. How can I get questions answered after the visit?

-Please call and tell the staff your questions.
-The Dr. Srinivasan will review the questions and either call you herself or have her staff call you with the answers.
+Please call and tell our staff your questions.
+The doctor will review the questions and either call you themselves or have their staff call you with the answers.
 We do not routinely use email for patient care.

 3. If I have non-surgical treatment and things worsen or change, what do I do?